Ticket purchase flow

 Event information

-For more complex event details, accessibility information, and age restrictions, I designed a modal dialog that can be accessed at every step.
-When selecting events, it’s a subtle information icon, which becomes a more eye-catching link at the ticket selection step.
+For complex event details, age restrictions, and accessible tickets, I designed a modal dialog that can be opened from every step.
+This created a space for the information to live in, accessible as early as the event selection stage.

-The dialog pattern also came in handy for section details.
-Special conditions are sometimes tied to specific ticket tiers.
-For example, restricted views, age restrictions for standing areas, or seating areas that come with a meet and greet bonus.
+The modal dialog also came in handy for ticket tier details.
+Special conditions are sometimes tied to specific ticket types.
+For example, restricted views, age restrictions for standing areas, or VIP seating areas that come with a meet and greet bonus.

-- 'More details' link during ticket selection is highly visible and shown in context.
+• 'More details' link is highly visible and shown in context.

-- Fully customisable copy with formatting support is suitable for any use case.
+• Fully customisable copy with rich text support is suitable for any use case.

 It’s all in the details

-You may have noticed some other improvements.
-Alongside the changes above, they elevated the user experience and modernised our interface.
+Alongside the changes above, I included some more tweaks which elevated the user experience and modernised our interface.

-- Custom event names surfaced alongside location.
+• Custom event names shown alongside location.
 Fans can clearly tell apart special events like charity shows, and artist teams have more flexibility.

 Easy, trustworthy payments

-Next up, I aimed to fix the cart abandon issue by streamlining the user experience, removing distractions, and increasing trust.
+Next up, I aimed to reduce cart abandons by streamlining the user experience, eliminating distractions, and increasing trust.

-Planet’s ballots are meant to reduce the 9 AM rush, but many fans are used to to buying tickets in that manner.
-Optimising the flow to make it quick and painless is still key, so we aimed to keep the most important details and actions above the fold.
+Ticket draws are meant to remove the need for a 9 AM rush, but fans are used to buying tickets in that manner.
+Optimising the flow to make it quick and painless is still key, so we wanted to keep the most important details and actions above the fold.

-How might we streamline payment, while still surfacing the information fans need?
+How might we streamline payment pre-authorisation, while still surfacing the information fans need?

 This was the Figma prototype I presented to the team as my answer.